carbon-design-system/carbon-website-archive/docs/CONTENT.md

 `[Carbon](http://www.carbondesignsystem.com/)`

 If you need a link to open in a new window you will have to use standard html.
-You will also need to wrap the block of text in a `<p>` tag (unless its in a list)
+You will also need to wrap the block of text in either a `<p>` or `<li>` tag.
 `<p>This is a link to <a href="http://www.carbondesignsystem.com" target="_blank">Carbon</a></p>`

 ### Images